Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/AI_Voice_Assistant_Based_on_XiaoZhi_AI.rst

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI62.png
     :align: center

-In the text editor, locate the line '--port', 'COMx' and replace 'COMx' with the port number assigned to your ESP32-S3 on Linux computer.
+In the text editor, locate the line '--port', 'COMx' and replace 'COMx' with the port number assigned to your Freenove ESP32-S3 Display on Linux computer.

 .. image:: ../_static/imgs/AI_Voice_Assistant_Based_on_XiaoZhi_AI/AI63.png
     :align: center